darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 # 16 - 8BitDo NGC Modkit Paring Guide
 8bitdo Switch mode will not work properly with BlueRetro.

+Make sure to use either the **Default Gamepad only** or the **Default Gamepad/Keyboard** presets to make the triggers end button active.
+(Merge preset simulate the end button base on analog position.)

 ## 16.1 - First pairing